• IntroWho we are

 The spectacular gorges were created by the erosion and cooling of the lava flowing from the crater of Mount Dolce, between Linguaglossa and Randazzo, on the Etna massif.

 The gorges show the inner part of the flow with the splendid, columnar fissures of magma rapidly cooled by the gushing water.
-More than 20m (57 ft) deep the gorges have bizzarre basalt prisms dotted here and there with cool spontaneous vegetation.
+More than 20m (57 ft) deep the gorges have bizarre basalt prisms dotted here and there with cool spontaneous vegetation.

 ITÀLA

-Situated in the south eastern Peloritan mountains, Itála lies on the southern slopes of Monte Scuderi.
-The houses are scattered on the banks of the Itála river.
-Marina d’Itála is situated at its outlet to the Ionian sea.
 Existing in Norman times, the village was donated by Roger to the monastery of San Pietro, built by him.
 From 1928 to 1947 the village was annexed to that of Scaletta Zanclea.
 Its economy is based on agriculture, commerce, summer tourism and wood working.

 The main church conserves two precious 14th century painted crucifixes.
 In the Croce district the Church of San Pietro (1093) has conserved the traits of the Norman Basilian construction: it has a Basilica plan with three naves and three apses, the exterior enlivened with blind and tiered arches in fired brick and limestone.